IGNW/ignw-gcp-project-creator/README.md

    }
 }

 ```
+4. Alter the project name if desired.

-4. Terraform and GCPCloud SDK installed
+5. Terraform and GCP Cloud SDK must be installed